conversejs/roundcube-plugin/README.md

 =================================

 This is XMPP plugin for Roundcube Webmail based on converse.js.

 It fully supports CDN versions of conversejs from 4 to 10 with some bugs.

 It is fully tested on 5.0.5, 6.0.1, 7.0.5, 8.0.1, 9.1.1 and 10.x.x

 Xmpp-prebind-php module supports php7 and newer

 ## What's Changed
 * added support for new CDN versions of conversejs + many fixes by @drlight17 in https://github.com/conversejs/roundcube-plugin/pull/15

-## New Contributors
-* @drlight17 made their first contribution in https://github.com/conversejs/roundcube-plugin/pull/15

 **Full Changelog**: https://github.com/conversejs/roundcube-plugin/commits/v0.9.0-alpha